 Emailing Group Members

-Version 2.6 introduced a feature that enables Group Leaders to easily email all members of their group.
-Clicking Email Users brings up the email group members interface:
+Group Leader can easily email all members of their group based on their course status (Not enrolled, Not started, In progress and/or Completed).
+Clicking Users > Email Users brings up the email group members interface.

 Emails sent via this interface use the Group Leader’s name as the From Name, the Group Leader’s email address as the Reply-to Email, and the From Email address in Uncanny Groups > Settings as the From Email.
 This is to reduce the likelihood that the emails are flagged as spam.
 Members are sent the email via BCC, so group members will not see each others’ email addresses.